hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 -disable+hide some days in calendar
 <br/>
--remove "tree view" (done), colored first character instead + global option of collapsing/expanding threads + remove arrows
+-remove "tree view" (done, CSS), colored first character instead? + global option of collapsing/expanding threads + remove arrows?
 <br/>
 -scrollable top bar (like tabs), use empty side/status bar space

-android - holding (some UI) automatically performs assigned action (close tab, open bookmarks, open link in new tab and switch to it, ...), disable double tap to select text, buttons on one side for one hand (landscape mode), remove notification when opening/closing tab + other minor UI adjustments - e.g.
+android - holding (some UI) automatically performs assigned action (close tab, open bookmarks, open link in new tab and switch to it, ...), disable double tap to select text, buttons on one side for one (left) hand (landscape mode), remove notification when opening/closing tab + other minor UI adjustments - e.g.
 <br/>
 🤦android (5.5" 960x480, fullscreen) vs CSS - really only a 2,7 tabs can fit on the screen?🤦
 <br/>